Dealing with Annotator Disagreement in Hate Speech Classification: Problem Formulation and Methodology

 In multi-label annotation scheme, we are given a set of classes from each annotator.
 Let $L$ be the set of classes, i.e., $L=\{0, 1, 2, 3, 4, 5\}$ for our 6-class setting and let $A_k(x) \subseteq L$ be the annotation (set of labels) of data-point $x$ by the annotator $k$.
 Then, we define the majority-voting (MV) result of $x$ as the set of label(s) that have the maximum vote, as follows:

 where $c_l(x)$ is the number of times label-$l$ is selected by the annotators:

 where $\mathds{1} \left( l \in A_k(x) \right )$ is $1$ if $l \in A_k(x)$ and $0$ otherwise.

-The result $M(x)$ of the majority-voting is a set of classes and there are more than one element in this set in the case there is equality among classes.
-This set contains a single class in the case there is a clear winner of the Majority Voting.
+The result $M(x)$ of the majority-voting is a set of classes, and there is more than one element in this set in the case of equality among classes.
+This set contains a single class in the event of a clear winner of the Majority Voting.
 We define three different scenarios, not mutually exclusive, based on annotator agreements and Majority Voting results:

-\begin{itemize} \item \textbf{Agreement}: Each annotator selects the same single class: $|A_k(x)|=1 \; \forall k$ and $A_i(x)=A_j(x) \; \forall i,j$.
-An example for the agreement scenario is as follows: $A_1(x)=\{1\}$, $A_2(x)=\{1\}$, $A_3(x)=\{1\}$ where class-1 is the "Exclusion/discriminatory discourse" as described in Section \ref{sec:annotation-process}. \item \textbf{Clear majority}: The majority voting set contains a single class: $|M(x)|=1$.
-This scenario also contains examples of the above "agreement scenario".
-An example for this scenario is as follows: $A_1(x)=\{0\}$, $A_2(x)=\{3,4\}$, $A_3(x)=\{4,5\}$ where the majority voting set is $M(x)=\{4\}$ since count of the class-4 is $c_4(x)=2$ and it is the maximum. \item \textbf{No clear majority}: There is an equality between some classes, i.e. the Majority Voting set may contain multiple classes: $|M(x)|\geq1$.
+\begin{itemize}[itemsep=6pt, topsep=3pt] \item \textbf{Agreement (Consensus)}: Each annotator selects the same single class: $|A_k(x)|=1 \; \forall k$ and $A_i(x)=A_j(x) \; \forall i,j$.
+An example for the agreement scenario is as follows: $A_1(x)=\{1\}$, $A_2(x)=\{1\}$, $A_3(x)=\{1\}$ where class-1 is the “Exclusion/Discriminatory Discourse'' as described in Section \ref{sec:annotation-process}. \item \textbf{Clear majority}: The majority voting set contains a single class: $|M(x)|=1$.
+This scenario also contains examples of the above “agreement scenario''.
+An example for this scenario is as follows: $A_1(x)=\{0\}$, $A_2(x)=\{3,4\}$, $A_3(x)=\{4,5\}$ where the majority voting set is $M(x)=\{4\}$ since the count of class-4 is $c_4(x)=2$ and it is the maximum. \item \textbf{No clear majority}: There is equality between some classes, i.e., the Majority Voting set may contain multiple classes: $|M(x)|\geq1$.
 An example for which majority voting is not clear is as follows: $A_1(x)=\{4,5\}$, $A_2(x)=\{1,5\}$, $A_1(x)=\{2,4\}$ where the Majority Voting set is $M(x)=\{4,5\}$. \end{itemize}

-Some other examples for such scenarios are given at Figure \ref{fig:senario}.
-Note that class indices which are in the range [0, 5] are described at Section \ref{sec:annotation-process}.
+Some other examples for such scenarios are given in Figure \ref{fig:senario}.
+Note that class indices in the range [0, 5] are described in Section \ref{sec:annotation-process}.